s5k6/haskell-utils/README.md

     function hs {
         unset hs
-        if source '/path/to/stack-templates/tools/haskell-bashrc'; then
+        if source /path/to/haskell-utils/bash/hs.bash; then
             hs "$@"
         fi
     }

-to your `~/.bashrc`, which only loads `haskell-bashrc` on first use of the `hs` function.
+to your `~/.bashrc`, which only loads `hs.bashrc` on first use of the `hs` function.
 Of course, modify the path as required.

 New project